oguz-duman/grading/README.md

     b. **Column configuration**

-    The program asks for the starting cells of:
+    The program asks for the starting cells of the relevant columns.

-    student ID column
-    student name column
-    grade column

-    Example:
+    For example:
-        A2  → student ID
+    * A2  → student ID
-        B2  → student name
+    * B2  → student name
-        C2  → grade
+    * C2  → grade
     <br>
     <br>